 3.1 Violations of Law

-The University reserves the right to address any conduct occurring on or off campus that may be construed as potential or alleged violations of local, state or federal laws.
+Violation of local, state, or federal law is prohibited by this Code.
+The University reserves the right to address conduct occurring on or off campus that may be construed as potential or alleged violations.

-3.2 Complicity or Attempts to Commit Prohibited Acts
+3.2 Complicity in Prohibited Acts

 Complicity is association with and/or participation in an act prohibited by this Code.
-To avoid being complicit to Code violations, students are expected to do one or more of the following:
+To avoid being complicit in Code violations, students are expected to do one or more of the following:

 Personally confront those involved and stop the violation, except in cases of violence;